mongodb/docs/source/reference/aggregation.rst

    .. note::

-      The expression that defines the computed field must be enclosed in braces, so that it resembles an object and conforms to JavaScript syntax.
+      You must enclose expression that defines the computed field in braces, so that it resembles an object and conforms to JavaScript syntax.

    You may also use :aggregator:`$project` to rename fields.
 Consider